xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 {:start="2"}
 2.**NP counters in case of a problem/drop**

-* In the Translation section above I made an example of incorrect port used in the packets not matching the IPv6 address (embeded PSID):
+* In the Translation section above I made an example of incorrect port used in the packets not matching the IPv6 address (embedded PSID):

 		560  MDF_OPEN_NETWORK_SERVICE_PSID_IPV6_FAIL                     931002       12354
 Counter identifies that the port used on the packets does not match the PSID programmed in the IPv6 address (see "Border Router Address Translation" above for PSID programming details).
 E.G. the port on the packet is "12345" and PSID is programmed based on port "2321".